When Does “Johnny Tremain” (1943) Take Place?

 1773 AD - 1775 AD

-We know this because the story begins a few months before the famous Boston Tea Party event, which happened in the real world on the night of December 16th, 1773 AD.
-Even earlier, near the halfway point of the novel, the print shop is commissioned to produce a poster inviting the city of Boston to a town meeting and it is dated "Nov.
+Furthermore, the story begins a few months before the famous Boston Tea Party event, which happened in the real world on the night of December 16th, 1773 AD.
+Earlier, near the halfway point of the novel, the print shop is commissioned to produce a poster inviting the city of Boston to a town meeting and it is dated "Nov.
 29, 1773".

 Almost exactly halfway through the novel, one clear date is mentioned: "On that day, that first of June, 1774".
-This establishes that the novel travels through 1774 AD along its path to the American Revolutionary War
+This establishes that the novel travels through 1774 AD along its path to the real-world American Revolutionary War

 Chapter ten opens with the words "The fourteenth of April, 1775" and the narrative ends just after the famous and tragic Battle of Lexington and Concord, which occurred in the real world on April 19th, 1775 AD.